jventura1738/COSC420/Project-3/README.md

 ### How to run:

 <code>
-x, y, z.
+module load mpi/mpich-3.2-x86_64
+mpiexec -n 1 python parallel.py
+mpiexec -n x python parallel.py s.t.(x >=3)
 </code>

 ## Problem Description:

 Imagine a salesman planning to market some product in various locations on some network (with only vertices at start).
-His/her goal is to visit a set of some cities, and to do so such that he spends minimal time traveling (assume shorter distance is *always* optimal for simplicity).
+His/her goal is to visit a set of some cities, and to do so, such that he spends minimal time traveling (assume shorter distance is *always* optimal for simplicity).
 This clearly becomes a problem easily solved with graph theory.
 The idea is to formulate edges between all vertices with the following constraints:

-- He want to start and end in the same city.
+- He wants to start and end in the same city.
 - He must visit each city exacly once.
 - His goal is to travel minimal distance.